sister-jpl/sister-isofit/README.md

 ## Description

-The sister-isofit repository is a wrapper for the L2A reflectance repository called [ISOFIT](https://github.com/isofit/isofit).
+The sister-isofit repository is a wrapper for the L2A atmospheric correction repository called [ISOFIT](https://github.com/isofit/isofit).
 ISOFIT contains a set of routines and utilities for fitting surface, atmosphere and instrument models to imaging spectrometer data.